dbvisel/tapestryviewer/README.md

 # tapestryviewer

 This site is made using [Remix](https://remix.run) and React.
-It's set up fordeployment on Netlify, and you can find one [there](https://tapestryviewer.netlify.app).
+It's set up for deployment on Netlify, and you can find one [there](https://tapestryviewer.netlify.app).
+Other deployments are possible!

 To build, run: